CleversonSA/stellara-shell-scripts/README.md

 # stellara-shell-scripts
-Utility shell scripts to the Stellara SDR Station
+Utility bash shell scripts to the Stellara SDR Station based on Lubuntu 18.04